flyth/ts3soundboard-web/README.md

+# DEPRECATED: See http://frie.se/ts3bot for a more enhanced version.

 # TS3Soundboard Music Bot Webinterface

 This project is just a simple demo of the new remote-control feature of my TS3-Soundboard Plugin that can be used to queue music.